 - i) Arms shall be manufactured in accordance with military patterns, in unaltered condition and with original pattern sights. - ii) Limited alterations to the point of aim are permissible by the use of a replacement blade or sight bearing the same configuration and profile as the original.
 Alterations to the original sights are not permitted. - iii) Military smooth bore flintlock muskets having a fixed (non-detachable) rear sight are not permitted in competitions No 1 or No 9.
 The removal of such existing sights is prohibited.
-Military smooth bore flintlock muskets with rear sights that may be detached without alteration to the firearm may be used with the rear sight removed. - iv) Set triggers, butt pads, cheek pads, wiping out between shots and loading funnels longer than 100mm are not permitted. - v) The bore diameter shall be in excess of 13.5 mm (0.53") for military percussion rifles and 16.5 mm (0.65") for flintlock muskets. - vi) It is prohibited to bend the barrels of rifles to alter their point of aim. - vii) The use of natural fillers such as wheat germ or semolina is permitted.
+Military smooth bore flintlock muskets with rear sights that may be detached without alteration to the firearm may be used with the rear sight removed. - iv) Set triggers, butt pads, cheek pads, wiping out between shots and loading funnels longer than 100mm are not permitted. - v) The bore diameter shall be in excess of 13.5 mm (0.53") for military percussion rifles and 16.5 mm (0.65") for flintlock muskets. - vi) Re-rifling (refreshing of the rifling) of original military firearms is permitted, however, the calibre must not be increased by more than 2%. - vi) It is prohibited to bend the barrels of rifles to alter their point of aim. - vii) The use of natural fillers such as wheat germ or semolina is permitted.